The Big Data Landscape

 Despite the increasing accessibility of data-related software solutions, it’s still difficult for many organizations to get a grasp of what big data really means and how it can be used.

-In 2016, one of the big predictions analysts are making is that companies will increasingly start looking at ways not just to collect data, but to put it to work in a manner that impacts their daily workflow and organizational processes.
+One of the big predictions analysts are making is that companies will increasingly start looking at ways not just to collect data, but to put it to work in a manner that impacts their daily workflow and organizational processes.

 Traditionally data was seen more as a means to gather information about customers and prospects, but more and more it’s also being seen as something that can give businesses a competitive edge when it comes to training, retaining and engaging employees, as well as a driver for other internal processes.

 The Advantages of a Data-Driven Workplace